kriskowal/cops/README.md

 - Draw the foreground of the source over the foreground of the destination image.
   Typically, the foreground is transparent for all cells empty of text.
   Otherwise, this operation can have interesting results.
-- Draw the background of the source over the *background* of the destination image.
+- Draw the background of the source over the *foreground* of the destination image.
   This allows for translucent background colors on the source image partially obscuring the text of the destination image.
 - Draw the background of the source over the background of the destination image.